dbinfrago/libpax/README.md

 LIBPAX_BLE
 ```

-The number of remembered devices is limited to 0xFFFF, requiring 0x1FFF (8 Kbytes) of RAM.
+The number of remembered devices is limited to a maximum of 65535, requiring 8 KBytes of RAM.

 ## Examples